 This sauce looks bland from here.
 I know.
 All that white.
 But its totally not.
 I've had a jar of it in the refrigerator for the past week, and it's one of those things that makes just about everything you put it on (or in) better.
-I go about making it in a mortar and pestle, but have done it in a food processor in the past when I'm short on time.
+I go about making it in a mortar and pestle, but have done it in a food processor or blender in the past when I'm short on time.
 We're talking about garlic and green chiles worked into a paste, then bulked out with lots of scallions and cilantro.
 Coconut milk is the base, and the creaminess is balanced out with a good amount of fresh lemon juice.

 Here's my list of how I've used it - this recipe makes a couple of cups, and it is quite rich, so a jar goes quite a distance.
 1. Swirled into a simple pureed asparagus soup.
 2. Small dollops on top of a frittata.
 3. Whisked into scrambled eggs.
 4. Inside a version of these spring rolls.
 5. Thinned out with a bit of broth in a saucepan, I then sautéed a couple handfuls of broccoli in it, added tiny pieces of tofu, a couple big spoonfuls of cooked quinoa, and some toasted almonds.
 Dinner.